miroslavhybler/jet-tts/README.md

     }
 }
 ```

+### Tips
+* Always use `flushAndSpeak` when you want to use tts on different screen than before, make sure the old queue is flushed properly.
+* Use tts with Activities or [Compose Navigation](https://developer.android.com/develop/ui/compose/navigation) to ensure proper internal functionality.

 ### Warnings (What not to do)
 * Do not use different string in UI and in the client